 The Open Course

-The preliminary rounds of the Kingston Sheep Dog Trials, run on August 3-5, are an Open sheepdog trial class.
+The preliminary rounds of the Kingston Sheep Dog Trials are an Open sheepdog trial class.
 The Open class in sheepdog trials is truly "open" in all senses of the word: any dog, regardless of breed or registration credentials, and any handler, regardless of qualifications or experience, is permitted to pay an entry fee and step up to the post.
 These preliminary rounds will determine the top teams who will compete for the Championship on Sunday.
 The preliminary Open course will be as follows:

 The course begins with the Outrun (20 points).
 The handler will send the dog (according to his or her choice) either clockwise or counterclockwise.
 The dog must cast out in a deep, pear-shaped arc (without additional commands) that will end when the dog is directly behind the sheep.
 Dogs who arrive too close to the sheep may upset them; dogs who travel in too wide a path will not reach the sheep quickly and efficiently.
 Dogs who turn onto their sheep before getting behind them ("coming up short") or who overshoot them ("overrunning") will have points docked from their outrun scores.
 Dogs who stop or who need to be stopped during the course of the outrun will be strongly penalized.
 Dogs who "cross over" between the handler and the sheep will often lose as many as 19 points.